Bartapapa/legend/docs/class/elf.md

 ## Elven stride
 Natural, non-magical terrain doesn't affect you negatively in any way.
 You can walk on calm water.
 Your hair remains splendid after swimming in saltwater.
 Mud doesn't stain your boots.
 You don't cave into snow when you tread on it.
 Thorns part before you.
 Sand holds you just enough.

-## Elven greatness
+## Perfect shot
-When a party member succeeds at a non-combat roll, or automatically succeeds at an action because of a Savvy, you can do the same.
-You just do it <i>better</i>.
+When you successfully hit someone with an arrow, you can do one second attack with your bow and arrow.